Compact object coalescence rate estimation from short gamma-ray burst observations: Abstract

 \section{Abstract}

-Recent observational and theoretical work increase the confidence that short-duration gamma-ray bursts are created by the coalescence of compact objects, like neutron stars and/or black holes.
-From the observation of short-duration gamma-ray bursts with know distances it is possible to infer their rate in the local universe, and draw conclusions for the rate of compact binary coalescences.
-Although the sample of such events with reliable redshift measurements is very small, we try to model the distribution with a luminosity function and a rate function.
-The analysis performed with a sample of 15 short gamma-ray bursts yields a range for the merger rate of 75 to 660 Gpc$^{-3}$yr$^{-1}$, with a median rate of 180 Gpc$^{-3}$yr$^{-1}$.
-This result is in general agreement with similar investigations using gamma-ray burst observations.
-Furthermore, we estimate the number of coincident observations of gravitational wave signals with short gamma-ray bursts in the advanced detector era.
-Assuming each short gamma-ray burst is created by a double neutron star merger, the expected rate of coincident observations is 0.1 to 1.1 per year, when assuming each short gamma-ray burst is created by a merger of a neutron star and a black hole, this rate becomes 0.4 to 4.0 per year.
+Recent observational and theoretical results suggest that Short-duration Gamma-Ray Bursts (SGRBs) are originated by the merger of compact binary systems of two neutron stars or a neutron star and a black hole.
+The observation of SGRBs with known redshifts allows astronomers to infer the merger rate of these systems in the local universe.
+We use data from the SWIFT satellite to estimate this rate to be in the range $\sim 500$-$1500$ Gpc$^{-3}$yr$^{-1}$.
+This result is consistent with earlier published results which were obtained through alternative approaches.
+We estimate the number of coincident observations of gravitational-wave signals with SGRBs in the advanced gravitational-wave detector era.
+By assuming that all SGRBs are created by neutron star-neutron star (neutron star-black hole) mergers, we estimate the expected rate of coincident observations to be in the range $\simeq 0.2$ to $1$ ($\simeq 1$ to $3$) yr$^{-1}$.